Posted by Steven Austerer on June 07, 2018 in Blog

 Posted by Arab American Institute on September 17, 2017 in Blog

 Download our #YallaVote Voter Registration Toolkit Here!
 Launched in 1998, the #YallaVote campaign is the foundation of our grassroots voter mobilization and education programming.
 With high concentrations of Arab Americans living in some of the largest and most politically contested states – including California, Florida, Illinois, Michigan, Ohio, Pennsylvania, Texas, and Virginia – we know our community can make a difference on issues that matter to all Americans.
-That’s why it’s important for our community to be registered and at the polls...Read more
+That’s why it’s important for our community to be registered and at...Read more

 Posted by Joan Hanna on June 26, 2017 in Blog